Vietnamese Grand Prix

 The circuit came into existence after innumerable doubts and discussions held by the former F1 CEO, the American Mass Media company, and the capital investors company.
 It was officially declared as a recognizable circuit under F1 in late 2018.

 The weekend that will be staged on the street of Hanoi is a creation of Hermann Tilke and the authorities of the capital city.
-Tilke along with the F1 team has efficiently designed an anti-clockwise track.
-It can be termed as one of the most challenging and exciting patterns.
+Tilke, along with the F1 team, has efficiently designed an anti-clockwise track.
+It can be termed as one of the most challenging and exciting circuits in F1.

 The grid built with high-tech safety measures promised to be very thrilling and will keep viewers glued to the race.